alteryx/featuretools/docs/source/guides/advanced_custom_primitives.rst

 .. ipython:: python

-    from featuretools.primitives.base import TransformPrimitive
+    from featuretools.primitives import TransformPrimitive
-    from featuretools.primitives.data import get_primitive_data_path

-    class MLPipeline(TransformPrimitive):
+    class Sentiment(TransformPrimitive):
-        name = "ml_pipeline"
+        '''Reads in a text field and returns "negative", "neutral", or "positive"''' name = "sentiment"
-        input_types = [Numeric, Numeric, Numeric]
+        input_types = [Text]
-        return_type = Numeric
+        return_type = Ordinal
-        def __init__(self, filepath=None):
-            if filepath is not None:
-                self.filepath = filepath
-            else:
-                self.filepath = get_primitive_data_path(temp_name)
         def get_function(self):
+            filepath = self.get_data_path('sentiment_model.pickle')
             import pickle
-            with open(self.filepath, 'r') as f:
+            with open(filepath, 'r') as f:
                 model = pickle.load(f)
-            def score(x):
+            def predict(x):
                 return model.predict(x)
-            return score
+            return predict

-The ``get_primitive_data_path`` function is used to simplify finding the location of the trained model.
-If no alternate filepath is supplied, the function will look for the file in the featuretools/primitives/data folder in the featuretools package.
+The ``get_data_path`` function is used to simplify finding the location of the trained model.
+The function looks for the file in the featuretools/primitives/data folder in the featuretools package.

-Note that loading in the model occurs within the `get_function` method but outside of the `score` function.
+Note that the primitive loads the model within the `get_function` method but outside of the `score` function.
 This way the model is loaded from disk once when the Featuretools backend requests the primitive function instead of every time `score` is called.